oyanzhi/tp/docs/UserGuide.md

 #### <font color=#5a9f68>2.3.1 Adding a reminder : `reminder`</font>

-Adds a reminder to the specified client in FinHub.
+Adds a reminder to a specified client in FinHub.

 Format: `reminder CLIENT_INDEX h/HEADER d/DEADLINE`